Neurotechnology/LLM_EWC/README.md

 This is the implementation code for the preprint [Full-Parameter Continual Pretraining of Gemma2: Insights into Fluency and Domain Knowledge](https://arxiv.org/abs/2505.05946).

+This docker has several files with the suffix `_example`.
+Inspect them, modify as necessary and save as files without the suffix.

 ## Installation

-Modify `run_docker.sh` with any additional volumes where data is stored by inserting the following lines:
+Modify `run_docker_example.sh` with any additional volumes where data is stored by inserting the following lines:

 `-v <VOLUME_LOCAL>:<VOLUME_DOCKER> \`

+Save it as `run_docker.sh`.
+Then modify `.env_example` with the desired environment variables.
+Since the docker runs as a user, and not root,
+I suggest setting the `HOME` variable.
+Rename it to `.env`.
 Then build the image and run container:
 ```bash
 docker build -t llm_ewc .